ghobadh/gfs-di/HELP.md

   * You only define the exception class name ( no package ) and the view name
   * You can optionally define a default error page

+### Spring Boot Validation API

+* In java, the java Bean Validation API has become the de-facto standard for handling.
+It is very easy because I just need to add ```spring-boot-starter-validation``` validations in Java projects
+* Hibernate Validator is the reference implementation of the validation API Important Bean Annotation
+* @Null - check value is null
+* __@NotNull__ - check values is not null
+* @AssertTrue - value is true
+* @AssertFalse - value is false
+* __@Min__ - Number is equal or higher
+* __@Max__ - Number is equal or less
+* @DecimalMin - value is larger
+* @DecimalMax - value is less than
+* @Negative - values is less than zero - zero invalid
+* @NegativeOrZero - values is less than zero or zero
+* @Positvie - value is greater than zero , zero is invalid
+* @PositiveOrZero - value is greater than zero or zero
+* __@Size__ - checks if string or collection is between a min and max.
+It can be applied to String, Collection , Map and array operation
+* @Digits - checks for integer digits and fraction digits
+* @Past - checks if date is in past
+* @PastOrPresent - checks if date is past or present
+* @Future - checks if date is in future
+* @FutureOrPresent - checks if date is present or in future
+* @Pattern - checks against RegEx pattern
+* __@NotEmpty__ - checks if value is not null nor empty (whitespace chars or empty collections).It can be applied to String, Collection, Map and array operation
+* __@NonBlank__- checks string is not null nor whitespace character
+* __@Email__ - checks if the string value is an email address

+### Validation development steps

+* Add Validation Dependency
+* Add Validation Annotation to UserDto (to all Data Transition Object)
+* Enable Validation using @Valid Annoation on Create and Update REST API (in controller class)
+* Customize Validation Error Response and send back to client

 ### Which to use them

     * Depends on your specific needs